-The Executive Office of Health and Human Services (EOHHS) is initiating a renewed push toward MassHealth-wide system transformation efforts that will help make Massachusetts a national leader in accountable, coordinated care.
-EOHHS is in the process of soliciting input on a payment innovation and accountable care strategy designed to improve patient experience and health outcomes while reducing long-term cost growth for MassHealth.
+In addition, the Executive Office of Health and Human Services (EOHHS) is initiating a renewed push toward MassHealth-wide system transformation efforts that will help make Massachusetts a national leader in accountable, coordinated care, as envisioned in Chapter 224 of the Acts of 2012.
+EOHHS expects to begin this process through a series of stakeholder sessions during the spring of 2015 to solicit input on a payment innovation and accountable care strategy designed to improve patient experience and health outcomes while reducing long-term cost growth for MassHealth.
 The development and launch of initiatives stemming from this effort are expected to be supported in large part by a \$44 million federal State Innovation Model grant that is intended to support the transition away from fee-for-service payments towards alternative payment methodologies to promote better healthcare and better value for Massachusetts residents.